keptn/keptn.github.io/content/docs/0.16.x/monitoring/dynatrace/uninstall/index.md

 helm delete -n keptn dynatrace-service
 ```

 Note, this command only removes the Dynatrace integration into Keptn.
-Other components, such as the Dynatrace OneAgent on Kubernetes will be unaffected.
+Other components, such as the Dynatrace OneAgent on Kubernetes are unaffected.

 ## Uninstall OneAgent Operator